mneubrand/road-beers/_posts/2016-09-01-the-john-muir-trail-part1.markdown

 Today went pretty well--we made it to Marie Lake shortly after noon despite a late start.
 From there Selden Pass is only 350 ft elevation gain more so we decided to have lunch and push on to
 Sallie Keyes Lake.
 Markus felt like his right hip was bruised the entire time, but it turned out it was just a pimple in the exact spot the waist belt of his pack sits--bad luck.
-The views from Selden Pass (10900 ft) were great and we made it to our camp spot in the forest along Sallie Keyes Lake by 2:30pm.
+The views from Selden Pass (10900 ft) were great and we made it to our campsite in the forest along Sallie Keyes Lake by 2:30pm.
 In the late afternoon two girls pitched up tents just 50 ft from us without saying a word to us and despite hundreds of other possible spots nearby.
 A bit annoying, but I guess we better get used to it as people will cramp up together near Muir Trail Ranch and near the approaches to the big passes that are coming soon.